Santandersecurityresearch/cryptoinventory.datamodel/README.md

 * We have defined the **fingerprint** information using the hash object defined by CBOM, but that object does not have the possibility of adding a name or a label to it, so you don't know that information corresponds to the fingerprint at all.
 * We have defined several **administrative dates** as external properties that we agree they should be kept out of the standard, because there's no standard spec or recommendation to map those fields, but we still need them.
 * We have defined a **revocation reason** in the external properties with 2 possible values: "keyCompromise" and "administrativeReason".
 We think this property should be included in CBOM standard definition.
+* We have defined almost all the **x509v3 extended properties** as non required extended properties.

 ## Requests for IBM / CycloneDX